 The Commonwealth of Australia comprises the mainland of the Australian continent and many smaller islands.
 By area, it is the world's sixth-largest country and is the only nation to govern an entire continent.
 Australia was one of the first countries to establish democracy in the modern world.
-The Commonwealth of Australia was formed in 1901 and maintains a stable liberal democratic political system comprising six states and several territories.
-The population of 24 million is centred in urban areas in the east and in coastal areas.
+The Commonwealth of Australia was formed in 1901 and maintains a stable, liberal, democratic political system comprising six states and several territories.
+The 25 million population is centered in urban areas in the east and in coastal areas.

-Australia is a highly developed and wealthy country with the world’s 12th largest economy; in 2015, it entered its 25th year of uninterrupted annual economic growth, averaging 2.9% per year.
-It ranks second in the UN’s Human Development Index.
+Australia is a highly developed and wealthy country, with the world’s 14th largest economy.
+It ranks 3rd in the UN’s Human Development Index.

-Australia is a member of ANZUS, Asia-Pacific Economic Cooperation, the Commonwealth of Nations, G20, the Organisation for Economic Co-operation and Development, the Pacific Islands Forum, the United Nations and the World Trade Organization.
+Australia is a member of ANZUS, the Asia-Pacific Economic Cooperation, the Commonwealth of Nations, G20, the Organisation for Economic Co-operation and Development, the Pacific Islands Forum, the United Nations, and the World Trade Organization.

 All foreign nationals apart from New Zealand citizens must hold a visa prior to travelling to Australia.

 There are two types of migration for non-Australian citizens: temporary and permanent.
-Temporary resident visas allow non-Australian citizens to remain in Australia for a specified duration for purposes that may include tourism, visiting family, study, work, medical treatment etc. Many temporary visas provide a pathway to permanent residence eligibility.
+Temporary resident visas allow non-Australian citizens to remain in Australia for a specified duration for purposes that may include tourism, visiting family, study, work, and medical treatment.
+Many temporary visas provide a pathway to permanent residence eligibility.